 \subsection{Rearrangements of solid-like and liquid-like regions}

 To employ the microscopic solid-liquid duality, it is important to clarify the difference between the rearrangements of solid-like and liquid-like regions first.
-Figure~\ref{fig:cj_ratio} (a) and (b) display the stress evolutions of a solid-like region (the LER L5 in Fig.~\ref{fig:compare_to_ler}) and a liquid-like region (the fast cluster F1 in Fig.~\ref{fig:compare_to_ler}) in simple A, respectively.
+Figure~\ref{fig:cj_ratio} (a) and (b) display the stress evolutions of a solid-like region (the LER L5 in figure~\ref{fig:compare_to_ler}) and a liquid-like region (the fast cluster F1 in figure~\ref{fig:compare_to_ler}) in simple A, respectively.
 For each region, we calculate the ratio of constituent particles that have undergone cage jump since $t=t_\mathrm{in}$, denoted as $R_\mathrm{cj}(t)$.
-Here, $t_\mathrm{in}$, marked in Fig.~\ref{fig:cj_ratio} (a) and (b), is the beginning time of the elastic deformation of LER L5.
-The results of $R_\mathrm{cj}(t)$ are shown in Fig.~\ref{fig:cj_ratio} (c) and (d).
-As seen from Fig.~\ref{fig:cj_ratio} (c), for the solid-like region, $R_\mathrm{cj}(t)$ increases slowly in the elastic deformation stage, and then grows much more rapidly as the cluster enters the plastic yielding process.
-In contrast, $R_\mathrm{cj}(t)$ for the liquid-like region increases in a nearly linear form, as shown in Fig.~\ref{fig:cj_ratio} (d).
-The difference between Fig.~\ref{fig:cj_ratio} (c) and (d) reflect that solid-like region and liquid-like region rearrange in fundamentally different ways, as we will discuss in following two paragraphs.
+Here, $t_\mathrm{in}$, marked in figure~\ref{fig:cj_ratio} (a) and (b), is the beginning time of the elastic deformation of LER L5.
+The results of $R_\mathrm{cj}(t)$ are shown in figure~\ref{fig:cj_ratio} (c) and (d).
+As seen from figure~\ref{fig:cj_ratio} (c), for the solid-like region, $R_\mathrm{cj}(t)$ increases slowly in the elastic deformation stage, and then grows much more rapidly as the cluster enters the plastic yielding process.
+In contrast, $R_\mathrm{cj}(t)$ for the liquid-like region increases in a nearly linear form, as shown in figure~\ref{fig:cj_ratio} (d).
+The difference between figure~\ref{fig:cj_ratio} (c) and (d) reflect that solid-like region and liquid-like region rearrange in fundamentally different ways, as we will discuss in following two paragraphs.

 For liquid-like regions, the linear form of $R_\mathrm{cj}(t)$ suggests that cage jumps take place independently.
 This result is consistent with Ref.~\cite{egami2013prl}, which demonstrates that the phonon propagation induced by a cage jump in normal liquids is highly localized and short-lived.
 In this case, due to the absence of the long-ranged elasticity-mediated interaction, most cage jumps cannot be correlated and, thus, are activated independently.